Game-Theoretic Neyman-Pearson Detection to Combat Strategic Evasion: The Formulation of a Proactive Detector

 \section{The Formulation of a Proactive Detector}

 In this section, we assume that the detector is aware of the attacker-in-the-middle who intercepts and sends out distorted messages to her (see Figure \ref{fig:naive_detector}).
-Once the detector knows that the messages have been manipulated, she can act strategically to mitigate the consequence of the reduced accuracy of detection resulting from the distortion of messages.
+Once the detector becomes aware that the messages have been manipulated, she can respond strategically to mitigate the reduced detection accuracy caused by the distortion.
+Conversely, knowing the detector is proactive, the attacker is less able to manipulate messages as extensively as they could with a passive detector.
+These interactions and dynamics can be effectively modeled using the signaling game framework, which we introduce below.

-\subsection{The signaling game formulation}
+\subsection{The Signaling Game Formulation}

 We describe the gameplay between a proactive detector and an attacker.
 Let $p(H_0), p(H_1)$ be the common prior of the user's true type (private information).
 When the game starts, the \textit{attacker} observes the user's type and receives a message $m'\in M$ from it.
 Based on the user's type $H_i,\;i\in\{0,1\}$, the attacker strategically generates a piece of distorted message $m = \mu_i(m')$ and sends it to the detector.
 The detector determines a detection rule ${\delta}: M\rightarrow \{0,1\}, \delta\in\Gamma,$ based on $m$ and the posterior belief, where $\Gamma$ is the set of admissible detection rules.
 We let $a = \delta(m),\;a \in \bar{A}_R = \{0,1\}$ be a generic action of the detector for an input $m\in M$.
 Finally, the detector receives a reward $U_R:\mc{H}\times M \times \bar{A}_R\rightarrow \mR$ and the attacker receives a cost $C_S:\mc{H}\times M \times \bar{A}_R\rightarrow \mR$ based on the user's true type $H_i$, the message $m$, and the detector's decision $\delta(m) = j\in\{0,1\}$.
 The gameplay is summarized using the game tree depicted in Figure \ref{fig:htg}.
 Following the similar arguments used in Section \ref{sec:stackelberg_game}, we formulate the attacker's strategy space $\bar{A}_S$ in terms of the resulting measures of the distorted messages: